 Who Stars In Anne Boleyn?

-White House Farm’s Mark Stanley joins Turner-Smith as Henry VII, alongside I May Destroy You’s Paapa Essidu as Anne’s brother George and Bloodland’s Lola Petticrew as Jane Seymour.
+White House Farm’s Mark Stanley joins Turner-Smith as Henry VII, alongside I May Destroy You’s Paapa Essidu as Anne’s brother George.
+Thalisaa Teixeira plays Henry VIII’s mistress, Madge Shelton, who is also a lady in waiting to Anne Boleyn, and Barry Ward reprises the role of Thomas Cromwell.

 The Trailer For Anne Boleyn